Catherine McArdle Kelleher

 Catherine McArdle Kelleher (January 19, 1939 – February 15, 2023) was an American political scientist involved in national and international security policy.
 She was Senior Fellow at the Watson Institute for International Studies at Brown University and College Park Professor of Public Policy at the University of Maryland.
 Kelleher was the Director of the Aspen Institute in Berlin from 1998 to 2001 when she was appointed Professor of Strategy at the Naval War College (2001–2006).
-In the 1990s she was appointed Honorarprofessor at the Free University of Berlin, and she regularly taught at the Geneva Center for Security Policy in Switzerland for over a decade.
+In the 1990s she was appointed Honorary professor at the Free University of Berlin, and she regularly taught at the Geneva Center for Security Policy in Switzerland for over a decade.

-Her public service career began with appointment to the National War College as a professor of military strategy in the 1980s (only the second woman professor in their history) and a series of consulting posts in Office of the Secretary of Defense, Arms Control and Disarmament Agency, and Department of State.
+Her public service career began with appointment to the National War College as a professor of military strategy in the 1980s (only the second woman professor in their history) and a series of consulting posts in the Office of the Secretary of Defense, the Arms Control and Disarmament Agency, and the Department of State.
 She served both in the White House on the National Security Council staff (under President Jimmy Carter) and at various levels in the Department of Defense.
-Her most recent assignments are as the Secretary of Defense's Personal Representative and Defense Advisor to the US Mission to NATO, and as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia (OSD/RUE) in the Clinton Administration.
+Her final assignments were as the Secretary of Defense's Personal Representative and Defense Advisor to the US Mission to NATO, and as Deputy Assistant Secretary of Defense for Russia, Ukraine, and Eurasia (OSD/RUE) in the Clinton Administration.
 She was considered an expert on international security.

 Life and career

-Kelleher was a graduate of the Girls’ Latin School in Boston, and received her A.B. and D.Litt. from Mount Holyoke College and her Ph.D. in political science from the Massachusetts Institute of Technology in 1967 for a thesis entitled German nuclear dilemmas, 1955-1965.
+Kelleher was a graduate of the Girls’ Latin School in Boston; she received her A.B. from Mount Holyoke College, then her Ph.D. in political science from the Massachusetts Institute of Technology in 1967 for a thesis entitled German Nuclear Dilemmas, 1955-1965.
 Her doctoral advisor at M.I.T. was William W. Kaufmann.
 Mount Holyoke later honored her with a D.Litt.

 Kelleher taught at academic institutions including Columbia University, Barnard College, the University of Illinois, the University of Michigan, the University of Denver, and was a visiting fellow at All Souls College at Oxford University.
 She was a Senior Fellow for Foreign Policy Studies at the Brookings Institution.

 Kelleher founded the Center for International Security Studies at Maryland, which is part of the School of Public Policy at the University of Maryland.
 She also assisted at various times the Ford Foundation and the MacArthur Foundation in the development and assessment of their grant programs in international security, and their efforts to change the traditional research agenda for students at the graduate and undergraduate levels, in the United States and throughout the world.
 She spearheaded these efforts as Chair of the Social Science Research Council's prestigious MacArthur Committee on International Peace and Security fellowships.